 \section{Abstract}

 In a world with data that change rapidly and abruptly, it is important to detect those changes accurately.
-In this paper we describe an R package implementing an algorithm recently proposed by \cite{hocking2017log} for penalised maximum likelihood inference of constrained multiple change-point models.
+In this paper we describe an \proglang{R} package implementing a generalized version of an algorithm recently proposed by \cite{hocking2020constrained} for penalized maximum likelihood inference of constrained multiple change-point models.
 This algorithm can be used to pinpoint the precise locations of abrupt changes in large data sequences.
 There are many application domains for such models, such as medicine, neuroscience or genomics.
 Often, practitioners have prior knowledge about the changes they are looking for.
 For example in genomic data, biologists sometimes expect peaks: up changes followed by down changes.
-Taking advantage of such prior information can substantially improve the accuracy with which we can detect and estimate changes. \cite{hocking2017log} described a graph framework to encode many examples of such prior information and a generic algorithm to infer the optimal model parameters, but implemented the algorithm for just a single scenario.
-We present the \proglang{gfpop} package that implements the algorithm in a generic manner in \proglang{R/C++}. \proglang{gfpop} works for a user-defined graph that can encode the prior information of the types of change and implements several loss functions (Gauss, Poisson, Binomial, Biweight and Huber).
-We then illustrate the use of \proglang{gfpop} on isotonic simulations and several applications in biology.
-For a number of graphs the algorithm runs in a matter of seconds or minutes for $10^5$ datapoints.
+Taking advantage of such prior information can substantially improve the accuracy with which we can detect and estimate changes. \cite{hocking2020constrained} described a graph framework to encode many examples of such prior information and a generic algorithm to infer the optimal model parameters, but implemented the algorithm for just a single scenario.
+We present the \pkg{gfpop} package that implements the algorithm in a generic manner in \proglang{R/C++}. \pkg{gfpop} works for a user-defined graph that can encode prior assumptions about the types of change that are possible and implements several loss functions (Gauss, Poisson, binomial, biweight and Huber).
+We then illustrate the use of \pkg{gfpop} on isotonic simulations and several applications in biology.
+For a number of graphs the algorithm runs in a matter of seconds or minutes for $10^5$ data points.